 Authored by Dr. Eric Martin, Orthopedic Surgeon of Garnet Health Doctors

-If you are interested in a consultation with Dr. Martin, please call our office at 845-333-7575 to make an appointment.
+If you are interested in our minimally invasive hip replacement surgery, please call our office at 845-333-7575 to make an appointment with Dr. Martin.

 Eric L. Martin, M.D.